jameslieu/jameslieu.github.io/_posts/2020-06-07-improve-retention-rate-when-learning.md

 Writing more is only **one** way for me to address this and leaving them somewhere I can easily read and share in the form of blog posts is the plan, thankfully I've taken a liking to writing lately.

 In many ways, I'm already resolving this issue by adding blog entries.
-However, they're often based on topics on my mind, I wish to share, I do some degree of research and thinking before I write.
+However, they're often based on topics I wish to share, so I do some degree of research and thinking before I create those posts.

 For this however, writing notes as and when I learn something of value is where I think is slightly different.
 And so I think I'll prefix these particular posts with **"\<Category\> Notes: \<title\>"** i.e. "Programming Notes: Software Construction"